bgerp/PiCons/README.md

 The idea of this application is to help WEB based application to talk with industrial hardware.

 This application provides simply an HTTP server that generates XML responses.
-The content of this responses is state of the digital inputs, digital outputs, pulsed outputs, analog inputs, electronic scales, etc.
+The content of this responses is state of the digital inputs, digital relays, pulsed relays, analog inputs, electronic scales, etc.

-Of course wia HTTP we can manipulate the outputs of the device.
+Of course wia HTTP we can manipulate the relays of the device.

 Pi-Cons has LCD display that can displays WEB pages.
 This is very useful becaus we can create simple and same time